Last updated on April 25th, 2023 at 01:00 pm

 - Robert F Kennedy Jr courted Donald Trump, yes that one, by visiting him at Trump Tower in New York, soon after the election, in an attempt to be appointed the “Vaccine Czar” to make sure all vaccines are safe.

 - RFK Jr attacks the CDC, one of the most respected public health institutions in the world, because he claims they make boatloads of money off of patents.
 Nothing could be further from the truth.
-The right wing has targeted public health institutions using some the same arguments that RFK Jr uses.
+The right-wing has targeted public health institutions using some of the same arguments that RFK Jr uses.